Camila Giorgi: 2020: Third Australian Open third round

-Giorgi began the season at the Auckland Open.
+Giorgi, who ended the previous year ranked No. 98, began the new season at the Auckland Open.
 Getting through the qualifying rounds, she lost in the first round to top seed and eventual champion, Serena Williams.
 At the Hobart International, she was defeated in the final round of qualifying by Kateryna Kozlova.
 In Melbourne, she reached the third round for a second year in a row where she lost to 17th seed and 2016 champion, Angelique Kerber.
 During the Fed Cup tie versus Croatia, Giorgi played one rubber and defeated Jana Fett.
-Italy won the tie 2-0.
+Italy won the tie 2–0.
 Playing in Dubai, she was defeated in the first round of qualifying by Julia Görges.
 At Doha, she lost in the final round of qualifying to Bernarda Pera.
 Competing at the first edition of the Lyon Open, Giorgi made it to the quarterfinals where she fell to seventh seed Daria Kasatkina.

 The WTA Tour suspended and canceled tournaments from the rest of March through July, due to the COVID-19 pandemic.
 When the tour resumed tournaments in August, Giorgi competed at the Internazionali di Palermo.
 She reached the semifinals where she was defeated by Fiona Ferro.
 In Prague, she lost in the second round to third seed and eventual finalist Elise Mertens.
 Giorgi was defeated in the second round of the US Open by fourth seed, 2018 champion, and eventual champion, Naomi Osaka.
 After the US Open, Giorgi played at the Italian Open.
 She lost in the first round to Dayana Yastremska.
 At the French Open, she retired during her first-round match against qualifier and compatriot Martina Trevisan.
 Her final tournament of the year was the Linz Open where she was defeated in the second round by sixth seed Nadia Podoroska.

-Giorgi ended the season ranked No. 75.